gobigg/HomeAssistantConfiguration/packages/README.md

 Automations for turning on certain lights based on sunset, and turn them off again at midnight.

 #### lights_at_presence
-Automations for turning on certain lights if we come home during the night and then turning the outside lights off again after ten minutes.
+Automations for turning on certain lights if we come home during the night and then turning the Outdoor lights off again after ten minutes.
 Turn certain ceiling lights on if we come home based on sunset (it's nice to come home to a little bit of light during the winter especially).

 #### lights_in_morning
 Automations for turning certain lights on at 06.40 during the work week and turn them off again at sunrise.